surajpaib/Hyphen-AI-Challenge/README.md

 #####################################################################
 #				ML/NLP/NLU Challenge								#
-#					Skylar Labs										#
+#														#
 #####################################################################

-Hi folks, this is a small ML/NLP/NLU challenge to see if you've got what we need at Skylar Labs as a potential candidates for a position as ML/NLP/NLU Software Engineer.
+This is an implementation of code for the Hyphen AI Challenge dataset.

 ##Task

-The task is simple, build a Retrieval System to pick the right answer to a certain question, from a dataset.
+The task was to build a Retrieval System to pick the right answer to a certain question, from a dataset.

-An user ask a question, your model, process the question and pick the most suitable answer from a knowledge base dataset, in which the right answer is.
+Users ask a question, the model, processes the question and picks the most suitable answer from a knowledge base dataset.

-The user input can be slightly(or even totally different, that can be cover later on) different from the based question

 Example:
      In dataset: